Language

 4

-Click the Copy button to grab the complete CSS code including both transition-timing-function and animation-timing-function.
-You can also click the cubic-bezier value text directly for a quick copy.
+Press Copy to grab both transition-timing-function and animation-timing-function.
+You can also click the cubic-bezier value itself for a quick copy.

 Features